dhatim/jtestdoc/README.md

 # JTestDoc
-JTestDoc is an ant task that checks your test documentation and generates error or warning depending on how you set it.
+JTestDoc is an ant task that checks your test documentation and generates errors or warnings depending on how you configure it.

 # Set Up